Orlando Water Quality at a Glance

 Request Water Testing

-Contact your water utility (OUC at 407-423-9018 or Orange County Utilities at 407-836-5515) to request water quality testing, especially if you live in a home built before 1987 that may have lead plumbing components or if you have concerns about contaminants.
+Contact OUC at (407) 423-9018 or Orange County Utilities at (407) 836-5515 to request water quality testing, especially if you live in a home built before 1987 that may have lead plumbing components.
+OUC is now also testing drinking water inside schools and childcare facilities across its service territory — if you manage such a facility, contact OUC’s Water Quality Lab at (407) 434-2549.
+Results are published at OUC.com/lcp.

 Consider Water Filters